linuxium/UbuntuLiveUSB/README.md

 - `./4-update-iso.sh` - installs the custom kernel packages into the ISO chroot environment together with any additional packages which may be required
 - `./5-make-iso.sh` - creates the custom ISO from the ISO chroot environment

-and uses the file `include-chroot-variables.txt` which contains common variables required by all the scripts.
+and uses the file `chroot-variables.txt` which contains common variables required by all the scripts.
 The script is run by entering:

 ```
 ./ubuntuiso.sh